 (2) is found by the commission to lack the necessary financial stability or responsibility for licensure;

-(3) if an individual, is less than twenty-one (21) years of age on the date the application is received by the commission;
+(3) if the applicant is an individual, is less than twenty-one (21) years of age on the date on which the application is received by the commission;

-(4) is on the most recent tax warrant list provided to the commission by the department;
+(4) is on the most recent tax warrant list;

-(5) if an individual, has been convicted of or entered a plea of guilty or nolo contendere to a felony in the ten (10) years preceding the date of license application, unless the commission determines that:
+(5) if the applicant is an individual, has been convicted of or entered a plea of guilty or nolo contendere to a felony in the ten (10) years preceding the date of the license application, unless the commission determines that:

 (B) after the conviction or entry of the plea, the individual has engaged in the kind of law abiding commerce and good citizenship that would reflect well upon the integrity of the commission; or

 (C) the individual has terminated a relationship with a person whose actions directly contributed to the conviction or entry of the plea;